prerana1821/wavesonic/README.md

 ## Key Features

-Audio Upload and Visualization:

-1. Audio Upload Functionality:

-- Supports various audio formats.
+- Audio Upload Functionality: Supports various audio formats.

-2. Audio Visualization:

-- Visualizes audio data in real-time using a canvas element.
+- Audio Visualization: Visualizes audio data in real-time using a canvas element.

-3. Dynamic Sound Bars:

-- Provides a visual representation of audio frequency and intensity.
+- Dynamic Sound Bars: Provides a visual representation of audio frequency and intensity.

-4. Audio Processing:

-- Utilizes the Web Audio API for audio processing.
+- Audio Processing: Utilizes the Web Audio API for audio processing.

-5. Real-time Visualization:

-- Creates an Audio Context, Audio Source, Analyser, and Audio Destination for sound manipulation and visualization in real-time as the audio plays..
+- Real-time Visualization: Creates an Audio Context, Audio Source, Analyser, and Audio Destination for sound manipulation and visualization in real-time as the audio plays..

 ## Technologies Used